 Professional indemnity insurance is a type of coverage specifically designed to protect consultants and business professionals from legal claims and financial losses due to errors or omissions in their services.
 It provides peace of mind for those who offer expert advice or services to clients. - read more

-Australia's general insurance industry is on a trajectory for substantial growth, with direct written premiums (DWP) projected to reach $146.9 billion by 2029.
-This forecast, provided by GlobalData, anticipates a compound annual growth rate (CAGR) of 9.2%, rising from $103.1 billion in 2025. - read more
+The Australian general insurance industry is on a trajectory for substantial growth, with direct written premiums (DWP) projected to exceed $144 billion by 2029.
+This forecast, provided by data and analytics firm GlobalData, reflects a compound annual growth rate (CAGR) driven by increasing demand for coverage in response to the rising frequency of natural disasters. - read more